 The interlock ignition device keeps the results of the breath samples and sends them to the appropriate court agency that required the installation of the device – the local courthouse, the Texas Department of Motor Vehicles or the court probation office.
 The data may go the agency immediately or at regular intervals.

 The advantage of an IID device is that it lets the driver get to work, to school, or do other daily activities instead of lengthening the time the driver’s privileges are suspended.
 For this reason, both the community, the government, and even the defendants seem to appreciate the effectiveness of interlock ignition devices.

 There are some exceptions that may apply.
 A judge may allow a driver to be exempt from using the interlock ignition device if the driver needs to use an employer’s car for work and the employer is made aware of the driver’s requirement and the need to use an IID device for other types of driving.

 The driver must also pay for the cost of the interlock ignition device.
 The judge may waive the courts or allow a payment schedule to be established.

 Contact an Experienced Texas DUI Lawyer Today

 To speak with a strong DUI advocate and to learn more about how to drive with an IID device, please call 281-972-4386 to speak with Scott M. Brown & Associates today.
-We have offices in Angleton, Pearland, and Webster.
+We have offices in Angleton, Pearland, and League City.